Mountain West Regional Reports

 4 Tips for Getting the Garden Through Drought Sustainably

-Learn how to gracefully cope with dry periods in the garden
+Learn how to cope gracefully with dry periods in the garden

 When using any type of irrigation implement, keep in mind that if you're seeing mist, that's typically water lost; larger droplets make it to the soil before evaporating.
 So, a quick way to gauge how efficient or inefficient a sprinkler might be is to look for mentionable amounts of mist.